18 May, 14:30 – 16:30 BST & 19 May, 8:00 – 10:00 BST

 In addition, our experts will discuss the steps that should be taken after an incident has been resolved to minimise the chances of something similar happening.

-During each session, our experts will run an interactive quiz during which delegates will be given the opportunity to win the coveted Hazmat Genius title.
-We will test and challenge your knowledge on hazmat-related subjects such as hazmat response, hazmat history, information gathering, incident scene management, and chemical and physical properties of substances.
+On each of the two days of Hazmat 2021, our experts will run an interactive quiz and one lucky participant/team on each day will win a free, virtual, hazmat training session with our Hazmat Academy team*.
+The quiz will test and challenge your knowledge of hazmat-related subjects – such as hazmat response, hazmat history, information gathering, incident scene management, and chemical and physical properties of substances.
 Delegates can enter as individuals or as part of a team.
-All we ask is that you bring your ‘A game’!

 Save your place at the summit today